 Helping At-Risk 21st Century Veterans

-At full capacity, the facility will have 100 – 150 beds, mostly in double rooms, with showers and bathroom facilities in each of the four wings.
-There will be a full commercial kitchen with servery and dining room, plus a large multipurpose room, two day rooms, a library, a computer lab, a conference room, store, dispensary, nurse/first aid room and two laundry rooms as well as various storage and mechanical rooms and office space for a staff of 30-plus.
+The facility has 50 sleeping rooms with showers and bathroom facilities in each of the four wings.
+There is a full commercial kitchen with servery and dining room, plus a large multipurpose room, two day rooms, a library, a computer lab, a conference room, a physical fitness room, store, dispensary, nurse/first aid room and two laundry rooms as well as various storage and mechanical rooms and office space for a staff of 30-plus.

 Located in Butner, NC, the handsome 9.5-acre hillside lot features scattered old growth oak trees and is conveniently located less than 3 miles from the South Campus of Vance-Granville Community College with which VLC has an MOA to provide vocational training for VLC residents.
 It is adjacent to the R.J.
 Blackley Center, a state-operated substance abuse treatment center, and about a half mile from the North Carolina Central Regional Hospital, a major mental health care facility.
 It is just 18 minutes up I-85 from the Durham VA Hospital.

-The clientele we will serve will consist of 21st Century service veterans whose discharge status makes them eligible for VA services.
-They will be in need of therapy, counseling and/or educational, vocational or life skill development.
-Perhaps most importantly, they must want to be there, and so signify in writing.
-They will also agree to abide by the Center’s behavioral and operational policies, and to participate in designing their own reintegration program.
+The clientele we serve consists of 21st Century service veterans whose discharge status makes them eligible for VA services.
+Most are in need of therapy, counseling and/or educational, vocational or life skill development.
+Perhaps most importantly, they want to be here, and have so signified in writing.
+They have also agreed to abide by VLC’s behavioral and operational policies, and to participate in designing their own reintegration program.